News: CV Fraud

 Before her appointment as Head of the Immigration Service, Thompson had been acting Head of the Department of Prime Minister & Cabinet (PM&C) and the then Prime Minister had publicly stated she always understood Thompson to have had a Doctorate qualification.

 The Auditor-General was asked by the Government to investigate the matter and he released his report in June 2009.
-In it he said uncertainty about Thompson’s claim to have a PhD first arose in April 2004 when she was being considered for the position of Head of the Prime Ministers Department.
-Apparently her claimed completion date of the Doctorate, in 1989, was inconsistent with other activities she was known to be involved in at that time.
+In it he said uncertainty about Thompson’s claim to have a PhD first arose in April 2004 when she was being considered for the position of Head of the Prime Ministers Department - uncertainty that only arose by chance, following a tip-off made to the recruitment agency processing the applications.

 She was asked to provide proof of her PhD but instead withdrew her application for the PM&C position.
 The State Services Commissioner then asked Thompson if she had a Doctorate degree, she said yes and the Commissioner accepted her word without independent verification.